What to plant and do in the Melbourne garden this month

-The days are long and the heat is definitely setting in.
-Early summer is a beautiful time to while away the hours in the garden by continuing with successional sowings of the main warm weather crops and to start brussels sprouts and swedes for winter harvest, it seems a long, long way away but these brassicas will need a decent growing period before it gets cool again.
+The days are long and the heat is definitely about to set in.
+Early summer is a beautiful time to while away the hours in the garden by continuing with successional sowings of the main warm weather crops and to start Brussel’s sprouts and swedes for winter harvest, it seems a long, long way away but these brassicas will need a decent growing period before it gets cool again.

 What to plant…

 For those nightshade summer crops it’s best to be going straight to seedlings: